nachiket-more/CS510-005-Rust-Web-Dev/README.md

 - handler.rs: Implements the logic for handling the API requests
 - database.rs: Manages the database of questions, including seeding the database
 - .env: Contains database url for conenction to the postgress instance
+- index.html: The main HTML file for the frontend.
+- index.css: The CSS file for styling the frontend.
+- main.js: The JavaScript file for frontend logic and API interactions.

 ## Features
 ### Prerequisites